lVlyke/lithium-angular/README.md

 (For more information, see the full [**API reference**](#api))

-**NOTE:** If you are using Angular's AoT compiler, additional considerations are required to write fully AoT-compliant components with Lithium.
+**NOTE:** If you are using Angular's AoT compiler, some additional considerations are required to write fully AoT-compliant components with Lithium.
 See the [Angular AoT Compiler](#angular-aot-compiler) section for details.

 ### EventSource